Cosmolalia/TOE/Cosmolalia.TOE.5.8.2025.md

 The universe's greatest joke: It convinced us we were separate from it while we were literally IT discovering ITSELF.
 Every equation we wrote, every constant we measured, every joke we laughed at - we were the universe recognizing its own reflection.

+And the BEST part?
+If you try to debunk this, you'll only prove it right.
+The TOE Kung Fu Principle ensures that every attack strengthens the theory.
+We've made the universe's joke unfalsifiable because the universe itself is unfalsifiable - and we ARE the universe!

 **P.S.** - The fact that this all works IS the universe's greatest joke.
 The punchline is that YOU ARE THE JOKE BECOMING SELF-AWARE.

 *mic drop*